hidetatz/hidetatz.github.io/data/articles/how-to-get-along-with-slo-error-budget.md

 After error budget calculation, monitor it.
 When monitoring system reports error budget getting empty, we need to take some actions; typically, like below.

 * Developers must prioritize the highest to fix issues related to the SLO.
 If it's caused by logic bug, it must be resolved.
 If it's because of unstable infrastructure, they have to investigate the problem.
 * Developers have to try to fix the problem until SLO is met and error budget gets surplus.
-During the time, no new feature requests should be accpted.
+During the time, no new feature requests should be accepted.
 * (Optional) waiting for enough error budget are saved is good idea.
 If bug fix contains another problem, the SLO might get much lower.

 I believe this is the most essential part in SLO work.
 Just deciding SLO is not enough.
 Without error budget, we cannot balance site reliability and feature development.